 Prosecutors in Illinois treat violent crime cases as serious public-safety priorities.
 That means prosecutors push for tough bond conditions, seek prison time, and ask for enhancements when the facts allow.

-Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
+Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
 The earlier a violent crimes lawyer in Granite City, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.

-Examples Violent Crime Charges We Defense in Granite City, IL
+Examples of Violent Crime Charges We Defend in Granite City, IL

 Penalties for Violent Crimes in Illinois